akka/akka/akka-docs/rst/java/persistence.rst

 Relationship between deliver and confirmDelivery
 ------------------------------------------------

+To send messages to the destination path, use the ``deliver`` method after you have persisted the intent to send the message.

+The destination actor must send back a confirmation message.
+When the sending actor receives this confirmation message you should persist the fact that the message was delivered successfully and then call the ``confirmDelivery`` method.

-To send messages to the destination path, use the ``deliver`` method.
-If the persistent actor is not currently recovering, this will send the message to the destination actor.
+If the persistent actor is not currently recovering, the ``deliver`` method will send the message to the destination actor.
 When recovering, messages will be buffered until they have been confirmed using ``confirmDelivery``.
 Once recovery has completed, if there are outstanding messages that have not been confirmed (during the message replay), the persistent actor will resend these before sending any other messages.